-For the past couple of decades, her volunteerism has focused primarily on TAP-IN – the social service agency based in Barrington that serves the East Bay towns.
+For the past 22 years, her volunteerism has focused primarily on – the social service agency that serves the East Bay towns.
 But she also serves on the board of the East Bay Coalition for the Homeless.

 "That's board work," she said.

-If you want to get a true picture of her, you need to go to TAP-IN, usually on a Tuesday.
-That’s been her regular day at the organization's facilities in the lower level of the Peck Center, which is better known as the Barrington Public Library.
+If you want to get a true picture of her, you need to go to TAP-IN, usually on Tuesday.
+That’s her regular day at the organization's facilities in the lower level of the library building.

 “I started out by driving people to appointments,” she said.
 “I used to take a little old lady to get her hair done.”